Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 Let $X$ be a space.
 We're going to construct several different structures on $X$.
 Two of these are order structures, so we need to be careful with notation to avoid confusion.

 ## Conceptual Motivation
-The typical conceptual and pedagogical way of
+The typical conceptual and pedagogical way of constructing the reals (or at leas is as a set of points -- usually the limit points of sequences of rational numbers.

 ## The Pointless Topology